OpenCyphal-Garage/yakut-native/docs/DESIGN.md

 Dynamic DSDL loading is proposed to be implemented by creating serializer objects whose behavior is defined by the DSDL definition ingested at runtime.
 The serialization method is to accept a byte stream and to produce a DSDL object model providing named field accessors, similar to what one would find in a JSON serialization library; the deserialization method is the inverse of that.
 Naturally, said model will heavily utilize PMR for storage.
 An API mockup is given in `dsdl.hpp`.

 One approach assumes that instances of `dsdl::Object` are not exchanged between the client and the daemon; instead, only their serialized representations are transferred between the processes; thus, the entire DSDL support machinery exists in the client's process only.
 This approach involves certain work duplication between clients, and may impair their ability to start up quickly if DSDL parsing needs to be done.
-Another approach is to use shared-memory-friendly containers like Boost Interprocess or specialized PMR.
+Another approach is to use shared-memory-friendly containers, e.g., via specialized PMR.

+Irrespective of how the dynamic DSDL loading is implemented, the standard data types located in the `uavcan` namespace will be compiled into both the daemon and the clients, as they are used in the API definition -- more on this below.

 ### C++ API